Linouth/ShockAudio/README.md

 This firmware is used to make a network/bluetooth speaker using an ESP32.
 Plan is to make a custom PCB as well.

 ### Todo
+Upgrade to new audio\_element system:
+- [x] Write a generic audio\_element struct/system, which makes use of callback functions to do the actual work. (read/write buffers, init/deinit interfaces)
+- [x] Convert sdcard source to the new system
+    - Still a bit crude
+- [ ] Convert bluetooth source to the new system
+    - [x] A2DP part
+    - [ ] AVRCP part
+- [ ] Convert tone source to the new system
+- [ ] Add a way to have multiple intputs/outputs
+    - Maybe a mux/demux audio\_element item?
+- [ ] Convert mixer to the new system and add support for multiple input streams

 General:
-- [ ] Sources should write directly to the context buffer, not first write to an intermediate buffer.
+- [x] Sources should write directly to the context buffer, not first write to an intermediate buffer.
     - This will safe quite some memory.
+    - This can be done now with the new `io_t` struct.
+Give the input of the next element the output of the previous element.
-- [ ] Split mixer, so that it only mixes the data, not send it to the renderer.
+- [x] Split mixer, so that it only mixes the data, not send it to the renderer.
   Or at least return the data somehow.
     - This is required to stream the data to other sinks as well.
+    - Done as a result of the new AEL system
-- [ ] Think about how the sources are interacting with their context
+- [x] Think about how the sources are interacting with their context
     - Directly or through helper functions?
     - Now it's a mix of both and it's a mess.
+    - Done as a result of the new AEL system
-- [x] Add some better status management (Playing, paused, stopped, etc.)
+- [  ] Add some status management (Playing, paused, stopped, etc.)
     - *Not tested yet*
     - Pausing a source should preferably pause the task itself.
     - Maybe add a 'Waiting' status instead of 'stopped'.